-The Company has received responses from all the suppliers surveyed.
+The Company has received Templates or updated information from 47 of the 48 suppliers surveyed.
 Members of the Core Team reviewed these responses for completeness and to determine if any potential red flags were present, in accordance with the requirements of our Conflict Minerals Program, and followed up as needed with suppliers to clarify responses.

-Our responses included varying degrees of information regarding the names and locations of 3TG smelters used by each supplier.
+Our responses included varying degrees of information regarding the names and locations of 3TG smelters from which each supplier sourced minerals, and whether these smelters supplied minerals that were actually used in components supplied to the Company.
 Some suppliers included smelter data for 3TG that we know is contained in components and materials supplied to us.
-For this group of 58 smelters, which we refer to as the "known smelters" in our supply chain, we analyzed and compared the smelters against the list of facilities that have received a "conflict free" designation through the CFSI's Conflict Free Smelter Program as of May 24, 2016.
-Of these 58 smelters, 47 are certified as conflict free by CFSI, including the three smelters identified as sourcing from Covered Countries by CFSI.
-Another two of our known smelters are on the CFSI Active list as of May 24, 2016 and have committed to undergo a CFSI audit to be designated conflict free.
-The known smelters are listed in Attachment A. While we have no indication that any of our remaining suppliers are sourcing from any smelters that source from the Covered Countries, we have insufficient data at this time to validate the status of any other smelters or refiners.
+For this group of 67 smelters, which we refer to as the "known smelters" in our supply chain, we analyzed and compared the smelters against the list of facilities that have received a "conformant" designation through the RMI's Responsible Minerals Assurance Process ("RMAP") as of May 19, 2018.
+Of these 67 smelters, 66 are certified as conformant with RMAP by RMI.
+These conformant known smelters are listed in Attachment A. While we have no indication that any of our remaining suppliers are sourcing from any smelters that source from the Covered Countries, we have insufficient data at this time to validate the status of any other smelters or refiners.